malteranalytics/malteranalytics.github.io/_pages/about.md

 <div class="col-md-8 pr-5">

 <p>
 Danny and Drew are brothers and both data scientists.
-Drew lives in Denver and has worked for Slalom and currently at Nowsta.
-Danny lives in Chicago and has worked for Hyatt Hotels, Molson Coors and currently Accenture.
-Both sports fans, a hobby of ours is sports analytics and writing about our findings.
-This blog is a collection of some of the work we've done.  </p>
+Danny lives in Chicago and has worked for Hyatt Hotels, Molson Coors and currently works at Accenture.
+Drew lives in Denver and has worked for Slalom Consulting and currently works at Nowsta.
+Both sports fans, a hobby of ours is pairing sports with data science and writing about our findings.
+This blog is a collection of some of our work.  </p>

 <p>
 Contact Info: </p>